hl2vr/hl2vr.github.io/index.md

 about:
   - image_path: /assets/images/capsule_616x353.jpg
     alt: "About"
-    title: "About Half-Life 2: VR"
+    title: "About Half-Life 2: VR Mod"
     excerpt: >-
-      *Half-Life 2: VR* is a third-party mod for the 2004 PC gaming classic by Valve Software.
+      *Half-Life 2: VR Mod* is a third-party mod for the 2004 PC gaming classic by Valve Software.
       It is being developed by the Source VR Mod Team and will be released free of charge on Steam to owners of Half-Life 2.
     url: "/about/"